-He may have mentioned that over a year ago after he encountered the Bog Burglars in the Orkneys.
+He may have mentioned it after he encountered the Bog Burglars in the Orkneys.
+A lifetime ago.
 He hadn't given Toothless the entire situation between him and Camicazi, not their history or the sheer repercussions of what they did that night.
 That was stuff he could lay down on the dragon while they were safe, in the air.
 He planned on reasoning out that whole night with his best friend—never would he expect sympathy from Toothless, but a different perspective at least.

 A woman came a little too close for comfort, and Hiccup's foot unconsciously kicked in the stirrup.
 The moving tailfin was useless without Toothless' cooperation.